nouhasedraoui/cybersecurity-portfolio/threat-intelligence/attack-techniques/supply-chain/typosquatting.md

 ---

-### `event-stream` — npm, November 2018
+### `event-stream`npm, November 2018

 2 million weekly downloads.
 The target was one specific app: Copay, a Bitcoin wallet.

 The original maintainer, tired of maintaining it, handed the package off to someone who asked.
 That person added a malicious dependency called `flatmap-stream`.
-The payload only decrypted and ran if the consuming application's `package.json` contained `copay-dash` as a dependency — meaning it sat dormant in every other environment and completely evaded automated scanners for weeks.
+The payload only decrypted and ran if the consuming application's `package.json` contained `copay-dash` as a dependency meaning it sat dormant in every other environment and completely evaded automated scanners for weeks.

 ```javascript
 // the payload only activated against the specific target